mkgold/manifold-docs/developers/services.md

 # Services

-For Manifold to run properly, four distinct services must be running at all times on the host.
+For Manifold to run properly, a number of distinct services must be running at all times on the host.
 This section includes a brief description of each service and a sample systemd startup script.
 We've found Ubuntu 16 to be a reliable host environment for Manifold, and we use the systemd scripts below to manage each service.
 The paths in the systemd service snippets below assume a typical Capistrano deployment to /home/manifold/deploy.
 If you take a different approach to deployment, you may need to change the paths.

 ### API